-Turning Landscape became a Community Interest Comany in 2020.
-It is based at Ty Ebbw Fach in the former mining village of Six Bells, Blaenau Gwent, South Wales.
-Turning Landscape recycles ochre minerals that form as waste residues in former coal mining landscapes, into pigment colours for use as paint.
+Turning Landscape is a Community Interest Comany that recycles waste residues in former coal mining landscapes into pigment for use as paint.

 In October 2022 Turning Landscape received Heritage Lottery Funding to support a programme of events, workshops, talks and demonstrations in paint making that bring people together with interest in the social, economic and environmental legacies of coal mining, land use and other extractive practices.

-Turning Landscape now run a small artisanal production facility making exterior grade wall paint from mine ochres.
-If you would like to visit please email Onya McCausland at email@example.com or Hywel Clatworthy at firstname.lastname@example.org
+We run a small scale paint facility making exterior grade wall paint using recycled materials, sustainable methods and very low enery.
+If you would like to visit please email Onya McCausland at email@example.com

 Six Bells Red

 On Friday 11th December 2020 during the Covid-19 pandemic Turning Landscape made and launched the worlds first ever exterior grade wall paint made from mine water ochre.
 Six Bells Red is now made in the former mining village of Six Bells.
 Alongside the wall paint Michael Harding (paints) made a series of 1000 40 ml tubes of high quality artists oil paint; Six Bells Burnt Ochre.
 These are for sale on this website, or if you make the journy to Six Bells we will give you a tube.

 All proceeds from any sales we make are recycled back into the programme which supports local events, volunteers, production.
 If you run a public space, are a community group or project that would like to use either of these paints, you can apply to have some.
 Please email us.

 IL tin exterior grade wall paint Six Bells Red 1st ed.
 2020